TrueParrot/varsity/README.md

-# ibmcommunity
+# IBM Community
-Tutorials for each of the Technology channels in IBM Community
+Tutorials for each of the Technology channels in the IBM Community Discord server.